gunnarlu/BeerCanner/README.md

 # BeerCanner
-A machine to fill beer cans automatically
+A machine to fill beer cans automatically.
+This project is using ATmega3128 microcontroller.